autonome/cmd/README.md

 * Add basic web page commands like Ubiquity's built-ins
 * Map the path to Ubiquity preview panels
 * Add command chaining

+### Command: New container tab

+TODO
+* if clipboard has a url, automatically load it?